mads-hartmann/ensime.tmbundle/README.md

   - Reformat Document (⌃⇧H): This will reformat the current document
   - Rename (⌃⇧H): This will rename the selected text.
 - **Other**
+  - Navigation (⌘⇧C): Works just like Go-to-file expect it knows about the classes/objects/traits/etc. in your project.
+This will show all of the members in all of the packages in your project.
+You can navigate the list using the arrow-keys and filter it using the search field at the top.
+Hitting enter will open the file where the selected item was declared and move the caret to the appropriate line.
   - Inspect (⌃⇧i): This will show a tooltip with the type of the expression under the caret.
   - Type check project(⌃⇧V): This will type check your project.
 If there are any errors it will display a drop-down list with the errors.
 If you pick one of the items it will jump to that line in the file with the error.
-  - Code completion (alt+esc): This will do code-completion or either types or methods depending on when you call it.
+  - Code completion (⌥+⎋): This will do code-completion or either types or methods depending on when you call it.

 Installation